 I will help you heal through relating, which means that I bring myself into the therapeutic relationship with you, making use of body and mind connections to explore the presenting complex issues, and sharing my responses, thoughts and feelings with you.

 As an ‘Integrative therapist’, I draw upon a combination of ideas and techniques, and I work with you as a whole person, paying attention to both the physical and psychological processes and how they are connecting together.

-I am a trauma-informed and IFS trained practitioner (view my profile here) passionate about using neuroscience to support healing in the aftermath of trauma.
+I am a trauma-informed and IFS-trained practitioner (please view my profile here) using neuroscience to support healing in the aftermath of trauma.
 Through continued professional development courses, I have become accustomed to combining therapeutic methods, Body Psychotherapy, Internal Family Systems and Mindfulness to facilitate a reconnection with the body and self.
 I am committed to delivering such interventions in a compassionate, collaborative, and inclusive way.

 Let's start a healing conversation